 Sometimes, you couldn't quite peg the mental capacity of the bus riders.
 It was occasionally hard for him to delineate between the insane or the lucid yet wall-eyed ugly.
 Being cross-eyed did not necessarily indicate a lack of capacity, nor did Tourette's syndrome make for a totally unpleasant riding companion.
 In fact, some of the most delightful passengers were those who rattled off lists at random, did intricate, unbidden calculations, or announced out loud the objects of their interest.
 "There's a Maxima.
 Another Maxima.
 Another Maxima..."

 Riding the bus in LA was an experience reserved for society's forgotten men and women, as was standing around for hours on desolate, scorched strips waiting for the bus to arrive.
 There was no point of real contact.
 The only speech came in the form of unbidden, random babble, as if dialed in from Proteus Nine.

 Before bed at night, he wrote in his journal: "It's not that people don't reach out to other people.
-It's that people don't reach out to me."
+It's people don't reach out to me."
 He couldn't help but giggle.
 Another grim epiphany, but he felt comforted by it all the same.
-It meant that things were out of his control, that control itself was an illusion.
+It meant things were out of his control, that control itself was an illusion.